jinmingjian/sde/README.md

 [Jin Mingjian](mailto:jin.phd@gmail.com): [twitter](https://twitter.com/JinMingjian)

 ## FAQ
-* How to get the sourcekitd-repl executable on my Linux?
+* How to get the sourcekitd-repl executable on my Linux? (deprecated soon)

   The best way is that you build the tool youself according to the official documents.
 And before getting sourcekitd-repl, you should frist build sourcekit library(sourcekitdInProc in Linux).
 There are some pitfalls from my experience.
 Linux has many distros.
 The runtime environments vary much.
 I use Arch which needs to do some patch to enable the tool sides building.
 Maybe the easier way is to provide the binaies of tools somewhere.
 But this is a little brittle for different versions of libraries shipped by different distros.
 If you like to consume in this way and help to provide some feedbacks, open a new issue and I will help you in that.

   Some useful tips to build this tools could been seen [this issue](https://github.com/jinmingjian/sde/issues/13).
-  In the meantime, I consider to make a [more controllable interface](https://github.com/jinmingjian/sde/issues/9).

 * Why not contribute to the existed projects?